 There is a lot to consider when it comes to the length of a NASCAR race.
 The amount of time it takes to complete the race differs between circuits, racing conditions, and weather conditions.
-There have been races in the past that lasted upwards of 6 hours.
+I’ll cover all of these in more detail below.

-NASCAR Ovals might all look incredibly similar.
-However, each one is actually different.
-Each circuit has its own characteristics which affects the overall speed and length of the circuit.
-Some of the racetracks have a steeper banking which leads to faster speeds and quicker lap times.
+NASCAR ovals might all look the same, but each one is actually quite unique.
+Every track has its own characteristics that affect the speed and handling of the cars.
+Some of the tracks have a steeper banking for example, which leads to faster cornering speeds and quicker lap times.

-Other circuits might have a newer tarmac laid down which gives the cars more grip and therefore also faster lap times than a circuit which has an older layout.
-In the bigger picture,these factors all lead to determining the overall length of a NASCAR race.
+Other circuits might have a newer tarmac laid down, which gives the cars more grip and therefore also faster lap times than a circuit with an older surface.
+These factors all help determine the overall length of a NASCAR race.

-NASCAR races usually run around 200 laps per race.
+NASCAR races usually run around 200 laps each.
 When you compare this to other forms of motorsport such as Formula 1, it seems like a lot.
-NASCAR tends to run a lot more laps because the laps are a lot shorter.
+NASCAR tends to run more laps because the laps are a lot shorter.

-The length of stock car racing circuits varies.
 For example, the Talladega Superspeedway is 2.66 miles long (4.28 miles).
 On the other hand, some tracks, like Martinsville, are only half a mile long (0.8 km).
-Then there are also much longer road racing circuits which are between 2 and 4 miles long.
-Majority of the NASCAR season uses 1.5-mile circuits.
+Then there are also much longer road racing circuits, which are between 2 and 4 miles long.
+But the majority of the NASCAR season runs on shorter circuits.

-The short length of thee circuits means that the lap times are usually below 1 minute long.
-These short and quick lap times mean that the races need to have a lot more laps in order for the cars to run a meaningful distance to both provide enough entertainment for the fans and to be consistent with some of the longer tracks on the schedule.
+The short length of the tracks means that laps often take less than a minute to complete.
+These short lap times mean that the races need to have a lot more laps in order for the cars to run a meaningful distance to both provide enough entertainment for the fans and to be consistent with some of the longer tracks on the schedule.

 NASCAR requires at least 120 laps (or 300 miles) to be completed in order for the final race classification to become official, meaning many NASCAR races can be 500 miles long.
 An exception to this is the Bristol Dirt Race, which is just over 130 miles in total length.